alihussainmeer/Marketing_method_selection_using_A-B_test_python/README.md

 The goal is that algorithm should know on its own when to shift from one method to another based on the A/B testing in minimum number of days with greater possible returns.

+The ipynb file has been attached, the logic behind the programming has also been mentioned,

+How it works? : The first forloop gives the group number on which we are goinf to deal with, in the second farloop we have the days so that for each day we can know how much we have got in returns for both A and B separately so that later on we can find which one is best using the various functions which we ahve created

+I have taken a minimum of 10 days to start with each group, so for each method in one group i will start with 10 days for Action and same for Returns and evaluate their respective conversion rate which i will store in an array named meth_A and meth_B.<\br>
+Similarly we have an array to store the percentage difference and p-val until atleast" 150 actions" have been taken by each method or it is less than that for "45 days".
+If any group qualifies any of them, then we choose either A or B based on the conditon.
+There was one more case wherein both A and B were 0 for 45 days so in that case we can choose any of the method.
+I have taken a threshold of 20% in percentage difference and 0.05 for p-value.

+At the end of the program we are generating a file which tells us which method we have chosen for which group and what are the returns before and after.
+"""